-Informal Resolution of Institutional Complaints
+Informal Resolution of Formal Complaints

-In appropriate circumstances, and with the approval of the complainant and respondent, the Title IX Coordinator may attempt informal methods to resolve a report of an alleged policy violation without the need for additional proceedings.
-When informal resolution of an institutional complaint is pursued, the Title IX Coordinator will provide written notice to the complainant and respondent regarding (1) the allegations; (2) the voluntary nature of the informal resolution process and the availability of a formal investigation at all times; and (3) any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
-Effort will be made to resolve an institutional complaint within sixty (60) days of the filing of a report.
+In appropriate circumstances, and with the written and voluntary consent of the complainant and respondent, the Title IX Coordinator may attempt informal methods to resolve a formal complaint of an alleged policy violation without the need for additional proceedings.
+When informal resolution is pursued, the Title IX Coordinator will provide written notice to the complainant and respondent regarding (1) the allegations; (2) the voluntary nature of the informal resolution process and the availability of a formal investigation at all times; and (3) any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
 The objective of the informal process will be to resolve the complaint to the mutual satisfaction of the parties involved, if possible.
+If the informal resolution process is attempted, efforts will be made to conclude it within twenty-one (21) days of when the Title IX Coordinator issues the notice of allegations.